-Can you make deviled egg potato salad in advance?
+Can you make the salad in advance?

 If you have to make the salad in advance, I would just boil the potatoes and eggs, and don't prepare the salad until you are ready to serve it.
-Just keep everything in the fridge, so they can be already cold, and then mix in the yogurt, mayo, oil and vinegar before serving.
+Just keep everything in the fridge, so they can be already cold, and then mix in the mayo, oil and vinegar before serving.

 The salad can be stored in the fridge overnight, but I wouldn't leave it in there for longer than a day, maximum two.
 I'm a bit paranoid with leaving food around for too long, even if it's in the fridge.

-If you’ve liked my DEVILED EGG POTATO SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my POTATO EGG SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-- 4 eggs
+- 3 eggs

 - 2 spring onions

-- 3 tbsp mayonnaise
+- 4 tablespoon mayonnaise

-- 2 tbsp chopped dill
+- 2 tablespoon chopped dill

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/8 ground black pepper
+- ⅛ ground black pepper

-- 1 tsp mustard
+- 1 teaspoon mustard

-Drain the water and leave them to cool.
+- Drain the water and leave them to cool.

-Cool, peel and chop the potatoes.
+- Cool, peel and chop the potatoes.

 - Refrigerate for at least an hour before serving.